brainhack-school2020/mwmaclean-BHS2020/README.md

 * Visual studio code
 * BIDS as a standard to organize the neuroimaging data
 * Python
-* Docker container to run preprocessing pipeline
+* Docker container to run preprocessing pipeline and basic tracking
 * DIPY for preprocessing and basic tracking of diffusion weighted images (DWI)
 * Jupyter Notebook to document the process and for data visualization
 * Data visualization tools (e.g. Nilearn, Plotly, Numpy, Matplotlib, Seaborn).